 - Try and keep all your household surfaces clean.

-- Protect your skin from direct contact with pet bodily waste (urine or faeces) by wearing vinyl or household cleaning gloves when cleaning up after your pet.
+- Protect your skin from direct contact with pet bodily waste (wee or poo) by wearing vinyl or household cleaning gloves when cleaning up after your pet.
 Wash your hands immediately afterwards.

 - Use gloves for gardening.